ianfisk/dotfiles/tips.md

 - `ctrl+w` - Delete from the current position to the start of the word.

+- `pushd <dir>`, `popd` - Move around the file systems by pushing and popping location from a stack.

 ## Git

 Recommended reading for beginners: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository and https://www.atlassian.com/git (good workflow examples)